thomastaylor312/slides/DeisLabsWhatsCooking/slides.md

 - Bundle up not just the app, but everything it needs to run in the cloud.
 Like I mentioned before, this bundle can pull down all the images and resources needed to manage the bundle
-- Mixings are the Mixins are various actions that can be performed.
-You can use mixins for common tools and clouds or depend on existing bundles
+- Mixins are various actions that can be performed.
+You can use mixins for common tools and clouds
 - You can package up and version your bundle and distribute it for others to use with tools like an OCI registry
 - To emphasize this again: this is completely open and not tied specifically to